oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 echo $MYSQL_PW
 ```

-> If you are using Window OS, run above command in your git bash terminal whicj comes with visual studio code editor.
+> If you are using Window OS, run above command in your git bash terminal which comes with visual studio code editor.

 ![private](./images/6.png)